0

 outdoor ice skating is one of the best things to do in Chicago duringg Presidents Day weekend

-Another picture perfect spot is the nearby skating ribbon at Maggie Daley Park which has a path twice the length of a lap around a traditional skating rink.
-Tickets for President’s Day weekend will be released at 12:00pm (noon) on January 22.
+Looking for a fun outdoor activity in Chicago?
+There are many places to go outdoor ice skating in the city.
+A picture perfect spot is the skating ribbon at Maggie Daley Park which has a path twice the length of a lap around a traditional skating rink.

 READ: Outdoor Ice Skating Rinks in Chicago for more places to go ice skating in Chicago